-10.4 Recovery
+10.3 Recovery

 Core recovery in the mineralised units at Kamoa and Kakula ranges from 0% to 100% and averages 95% at Kamoa.
 Where 0% recovery has been recorded at Kamoa, this is likely due to missing data, as logging does not indicate poor recovery.
-Visual inspection by Amec Foster Wheeler documented the Kamoa core recovery to be excellent.

-Core recovery data at Kakula are generally very good, averaging 89% within the mineralised zone.
+Core recovery data at Kakula are generally good, averaging 89% within the mineralised zone.

-10.5 Collar Surveys
+10.4 Collar Surveys

 All drill sites are initially surveyed using a hand-held global positioning system (GPS) instrument that is typically accurate to within about 7 m.
 Prior to finalisation of a resource database, all outstanding collar surveys for completed holes that are to be included in the estimate are surveyed by an independent professional surveyor, SD Geomatique or E.M.K.
 Construction SARL, using a differential GPS which is accurate to within 20 mm.
-As of 26 January 2018, there were no outstanding collar surveys east of the West Scarp Fault being used in the Kakula Mineral Resource estimate.
-As of 1 November 2018, there was one outstanding collar survey (DKMC_DD1386) west of the West Scarp Fault being used in the Kakula West Mineral Resource estimate.
-All collars for holes used in the Kamoa Mineral Resource estimate were surveyed.